sdesabbata/r-for-geographic-data-science/docs/index.md

 As a learner, you can use [Docker](https://www.docker.com/) to follow the practical sessions instructions and complete the exercises.
 First [install Docker](https://docs.docker.com/get-docker/) on your system, [install Git](https://git-scm.com/downloads) if not already installed, and [clone this repository from GitHub](https://github.com/sdesabbata/r-for-geographic-data-science).

-You can then either build the sdesabbata/r-for-geographic-data-science image running the `src/Docker_Build.sh` script in the root directory of the repository or simply [pull the latest sdesabbata/r-for-geographic-data-science image from the Docker Hub](https://hub.docker.com/repository/docker/sdesabbata/r-for-geographic-data-science).You should now have all the code and the computational environment to reproduce these materials, which can be done by running the script `src/Docker_RStudio_Start.sh` (`src/Docker_RStudio_Start_WinPowerShell.sh` on Windows using PowerShell) from the repository folder.
+You can then either build the `sdesabbata/r-for-geographic-data-science` image running the `src/Docker_Build.sh` script you can find in the [repository](https://github.com/sdesabbata/r-for-geographic-data-science) or simply [pull the latest sdesabbata/r-for-geographic-data-science image from the Docker Hub](https://hub.docker.com/repository/docker/sdesabbata/r-for-geographic-data-science).You should now have all the code and the computational environment to reproduce these materials, which can be done by running the script `src/Docker_RStudio_Start.sh` (`src/Docker_RStudio_Start_WinPowerShell.sh` on Windows using PowerShell) from the repository folder.

 For instance, in a unix-based system like Linux or Mac OS, you can set up and start the r-for-geographic-data-science container using the following four commands: